Shakeskeyboarde/wurk/packages/cli/README_CUSTOM_COMMANDS.md

 The `context.log` should be used for all logging.
 Please don't use the global `console` object.

+- `stdout`: Writable stream which can be used for piping.
+- `stderr`: Writable stream which can be used for piping.
+- `level`: The current log level (eg. `info`).
+- `isLevel(level)`: Returns true if the current log level is at least the given level.
-- `silly`: Print a dimmed log message to stderr.
+- `silly(message?)`: Print a dimmed log message to stderr.
 This is intended to be useful only to developers.
-- `verbose`: Print a dimmed log message to stderr.
+- `verbose(message?)`: Print a dimmed log message to stderr.
 This is intended to help users do their own troubleshooting.
-- `info`: Print an uncolored log message to stdout.
+- `info(message?)`: Print an uncolored log message to stdout.
 This is intended for informational details about the progress or results of a command.
-- `notice`: Print an uncolored log message to stderr.
+- `notice(message?)`: Print an uncolored log message to stderr.
 This is intended for messages that are important, but not necessarily problems.
-- `warn`: Print a yellow log message to stderr.
+- `warn(message?)`: Print a yellow log message to stderr.
 This is intended for problems that are not immediate failures, but may indicate something unexpected or incorrect.
-- `error`: Print a red log message to stderr.
+- `error(message?)`: Print a red log message to stderr.
 This is intended for things that are definitely wrong, and are probably immediate failures.
-- `print`: Print an uncolored message to stdout, regardless of the current log level.
+- `print(message?)`: Print an uncolored message to stdout, regardless of the current log level.
 This is intended for informational commands, where the command has no purpose but to print a message.
-- `printErr`: Print an uncolored message to stderr, regardless of the current log level.
+- `printErr(message?)`: Print an uncolored message to stderr, regardless of the current log level.
 This is intended for informational commands, where the command has no purpose but to print a message, which may need to be piped to a target separate from `print` and `info` messages.
-- `stdout`: Writable stream which can be used for piping.
-- `stderr`: Writable stream which can be used for piping.
-- `level`: The current log level (eg. `info`).

-Any logged messages may be modified in the following ways:

-- ANSI escape sequences are stripped.
-- Workspace name prefixes may be added.
-- Blank lines may be removed.
-- Message may be omitted based on log level.

-No hard wrapping is ever added.

 ### Workspaces